 N.B.: Most economists argue that by purchasing a particular asset, a central bank reduces the amount of the security that the private sector holds, displacing some investors and reducing the holdings of others, while simultaneously increasing the amount of short-term, risk-free bank reserves held by the private sector.
 In order for investors to be willing to make those adjustments, the expected return on the purchased security has to fall.
 Put differently, the purchases bid up the price of the asset and hence lower its yield.
 This pattern is commonly known as the “portfolio-balance effect“.

 Forward guidance generally denotes a commitment to maintain conventional and non-conventional policies for a specific period of time or until specific conditions have been met.
-Forward guidance for the fed funds rate has been introduced in December 2008, has been modified several times subsequently but has effectively been preserved until the present day (view post here).
+Forward guidance for the fed funds rate was introduced in December 2008 and has been modified several times subsequently but has effectively been preserved until the present day (view post here).
 An important evolution during this time was the transition from fixed time or quantity guidance to conditionality on economic developments, in order to turn Fed communication into an automatic stabilizer for market expectations.

 Economic and financial side effects